 5. The due date of the PPR will not be the same as the expiration date of the approval.
 The due date will reflect the time the IRB Administrator needs to receive the PPR in order to assure that the Board has time to review, meet, discuss, and approve continuation.

 6. If the progress report is incomplete or appears to be inaccurate, the IRB will telephone the Investigator and annotate changes.
-If there is much missing information or no signature, the PPR will be sent back to the Investigator for completion.
+If there is much missing information or no signature, the PPR will be sent back to the PI for completion.

 7. All IRB members will receive the summary of information listed above.
 In addition, a primary reviewer system will be used for periodic reviews, with a copy of the most recently approved version of the protocol reviewed by a primary reviewer and available at the meeting for review by any member who requests it.